 Q: How many people participate in OSAT?

-A: The active, dues-paying membership of the climbing club numbers over 500, but many more than that number of individuals participate in OSAT activities including the weekly 12-step meetings which are not limited to OSAT members.
+A: The active, dues-paying membership of the climbing club numbers over 500, but more than that number of individuals participate in OSAT-affilitated weekly 12-step meetings which are not limited to OSAT members.
 OSAT-AA meetings are open to anyone, and club membership is not required, but is encouraged as a means to becoming more involved in mountaineering as an aid to recovery.
 Club membership is required for participation in technical hiking and climbing activities.

 Q: How does OSAT fund its operations?

-A: Membership dues cover about two-thirds of the expenses.
-The remainder comes from donations, sales of merchandise, class fees, and fundraising activities.
+A: Membership dues and donations cover about half of the expenses.
+The remainder comes from sales of merchandise, class fees, and fundraising activities.

 Q: How does OSAT qualify as a charity?

-A: Although the OSAT club asks members to pay dues, the operation of its website and club activities are not all strictly limited to dues-paying members.
+A: Although the OSAT club asks members to pay dues, the operation of its website and many club activities are not all strictly limited to dues-paying members.
 The only requirement to participate in OSAT activities is agreement to abide by the principles of anonymity and abstinence, and signing an appropriate release and indemnity agreement which also references a code of conduct.
 Access to some of the web site is provided free-of-charge to interested non-members.
 OSAT activities are open to people who are not in recovery.
 However, because of the incorporation of recovery support at some OSAT activities, our experience is that few of the individuals who participate but who are not either members or friends/partners of members of 12-step programs remain in the group.
 Many club activities include 12-step meetings, and at times professionals in the field of substance abuse counseling who are members provide informal counseling without charge within the context of the club activities.
 In addition to outdoor activities, OSAT works with treatment centers at their request to introduce their clients to our program within the context of their own treatment programs.